semantic-developer/SemanticDeveloper/SemanticDeveloper/README.md

     `cwd`, `approval_policy` (defaults to `on-request`), `sandbox_policy` (defaults to `workspace-write`), optional `model`, and default reasoning fields.
 - Auto‑approval: when the CLI emits an `exec_approval_request` or `apply_patch_approval_request`,
-  the app responds with the corresponding approval submission (can be disabled in settings).
+  the app automatically approves the request.
+There is no setting to toggle this.

 - Conversation rendering (right pane):
   - Messages are labeled and colorized: `You:`, `Assistant:`, and `System:`.